Lorne Chalet

 Chalet Guesthouse 1940s

 In 2003, development company Mirvac paid $5.2 million for the Chalet, a landmark building in the town for almost 7 decades.
-The original building was demolished and replaced with 50 luxury apartments built over the 4069 sq. metre site in Smith Street.
+The original building was demolished in 2006 by “Mirvac” and replaced with 50 luxury apartments built over the 4069 sq. metre site in Smith Street.

 Sources: